-I am a mixed methods researcher with 8+ years of experience researching human behavior and psychology.
-I am currently a PhD Student at UPenn in the Computational Cognitive Neuroscience Lab studying how people learn and remember.
-I have also conducted user research in the gaming industry at Riot Games where I uncovered complex patterns in user social behavior and drove the design of new features on PC and mobile.
+I am a hybrid Data Scientist & Mixed Methods Researcher with 9+ years of experience studying human behavior and psychology, with deep expertise in gaming and what makes games click with players.
+I am currently a Data Analyst at Gamesight, where I analyze creator and social media data to uncover marketing trends in the gaming industry, helping top video game publishers market their games through data-driven insights.
+I also recently completed my PhD at UPenn in the Computational Cognitive Neuroscience Lab , where I studied how people learn and remember.
+I have also conducted user research in the gaming industry at Riot Games , where I uncovered complex patterns in user social behavior and drove the design of new features on PC and mobile.

 University of Pennsylvania